shubhlovesdata/Unified_Mentor_Internship_Projects/Laptop Price Analysis/README.md

 ## 📊 Results Comparison

-In this section, we validate the model's accuracy by comparing its prediction against a real-world retail listing from Amazon.
+In this section, we validate the model's accuracy by comparing its prediction against a real-world retail listing from Flipkart.

 ### Flipkart Price
 The following laptop was selected for testing: